KlayaR/The-Lumerian/Characters/Faction Leaders/Echo Circle/Dr. Sarah Windweaver.md

 ---

 ## ⚡ **Pathway Abilities**
-- **Environmental Sensing:** Can detect subtle changes in weather patterns and ecosystem health
+- **Tactical Environmental Interface:** Can use natural terrain and weather as strategic advantages in operations
-- **Asteroid Material Conservation:** Expert at maximizing efficiency of limited resources
+- **Resource Optimization:** Expert at maximizing effectiveness of limited asteroid material supplies
-- **Tactical Coordination:** Enhanced spatial awareness for strategic planning
-- **Weather Prediction:** Atmospheric sensitivity allows accurate local weather forecasting
-- **Ecosystem Interface:** Can sense disruptions in natural systems through pathway connection
+- **Multi-Site Coordination:** Enhanced ability to coordinate operations across vast geographic distances
+- **Operational Security:** Can establish and maintain secure communication networks in hostile environments
+- **Strategic Pattern Recognition:** Enhanced ability to predict enemy faction movements and counter-strategies
+- **Safe Haven Creation:** Can identify and prepare secure locations for faction operations and refuges
+- **Crisis Resource Management:** Expert at allocating limited resources during emergency situations

 ---